fdg-rp/web-landing/content/0.server-docs/3.job-guides/police.md

 ---

-### Criminal Investigation Branch
+### Raptor

 ![CIB](https://i.imgur.com/mJBBQMH.png)

-The Criminal Investigation Branch (CIB) is primarily responsible for combating prohibited weapon and drug trafficking through the use of covert methods and equipment.
+The Raptor is a taskfoce primarily responsible for combating prohibited weapon and drug trafficking through the use of covert methods and equipment.
 These methods/equipment can include using undercover officers, vehicles, and aircraft.

-The CIB often conduct raids in cooperation with the Tactical Operations Unit in order to seize illegal items from the homes and vehicles of players.
+The Raptor often conduct raids in cooperation with the Tactical Operations Unit in order to seize illegal items from the homes and vehicles of players.

 ---